MarlenSchlotheuber/Within-Colony-Thermal-Tolerance-Variability/README.md

 3. The CBASS HOBO folder contains the raw temperature data of the four CBASS tanks of each CBASS experiments conducted in Indonesia and Malaysia.
 Here two folders can be found: one containing the HOBO data of the one CBASS experiment from Indonesia and the HOBO data of the 6 CBASS experiments from Malaysia.

 4. the R-script that was used to analysis data and create figures for the manuscript.
+(Note for Marlen: I will update the up-to-date version when everything is set)

 5. ITS2 and 16S files can be found at NCBI: under....,
 ##### Note